ipfs/go-graphsync/docs/architecture.md

 ### Network Implementation

-The network implementation needs to provide basic lower level utilties for sending and receiving messages.
+The network implementation needs to provide basic lower level utilities for sending and receiving messages.
 A default implementation using `libp2p` is included in the package, and a mock version is provided for testing.

 ### Bridge To IPLD